 How to keep others intrinsically motivated

-It looks like Thunberg’s momentum isn’t going anymore for a while.
-She cares deeply about climate change which fuels her to keep fighting every day.
+Thunberg’s momentum is still going strong.
+Her deep passion on climate change fuels her to keep fighting every day.
 But, one thing that makes Thunberg so influential and compelling is her ability to make others intrinsically motivated.

 Empowering others.
 Thunberg’s efforts to raise awareness to climate action has people from across the world following with the movement.
 As we mentioned before, over one million students have been inspired to skip school to protest.